Islandora/documentation/docs/user-documentation/resource-nodes.md

 ## Properties

 Resource nodes have some basic properties that are common to all nodes, regardless of its content type.
 These properties are not fields.
-This means that their settings cannot be changed and they cannot be removed.
+This means that they cannot be removed and have limited configurability.
 Their name, what type of data they hold, etc... are all baked in.
-Here's an example of the basic properties you'll see on a node:
+Here's an example of the basic properties on nodes:

 ```
 nid: 1